 Acknowledge that these delicate machines are meant for simple work but there are some simple tricks you can follow to conquer these hiccups.

 This goes without saying when sewing with thick fabrics.
 Choose to make simple dresses without too many pattern pieces, darts, or small pieces such as collars and welt pockets so that you do not need to sew that much more.

 Check this about your sewing machine

 Is your sewing machine capable of taking in those layers.
 Are you trying the impossible?
 Ensure that the layers will go under the machine’s pressure foot.
-Before sewing it should sit under the presser foot.
-If not, try the next two tricks to make your fabric behave and adjust.
+Before sewing, it should sit under the presser foot.
+You can raise the presser foot lever to get the presser foot to its highest position.
+If that does not solve the problem, try the next two tricks to make your fabric behave and adjust.